carltonf/carltonf-blog-source/_drafts/try-out-bash-on-unbuntu-on-windows.md

 sn-boxerized-post Hmmm...where is my long planned post on this setting? %} for `WSL`.
 It can not replace useful Windows tools like [cmder](http://cmder.net/) and Emacs on Windows either, so I'll not use it in my work or personal projects.
-`node` seems to be a good thing to have but `node` can run on `Windows` already and web service stuff might encounter network permission issues like `ping` down the road.
+`node` seems to be a good thing to have but `node` can natively run on `Windows` already and web service stuff might encounter network permission issues like `ping` down the road.

 # *Cynical Speculation*